srbrry/Passport/README.md

 ## User Stories
 - Version 2
-    - AAU, I want to be able to add a wishlist
+    - AAU, I want to be able to add a wishlist.
-    - AAU, I want to be able to update the wishlist
+    - AAU, I want to be able to update the wishlist.
-    - AAU, I want to be able to delete from the wishlist
+    - AAU, I want to be able to delete from the wishlist.
-    - AAU, I want to be able to move locations from the wishlist to the locations list
+    - AAU, I want to be able to move locations from the wishlist. to the locations list.
 - Version 3
-    - AAU, I want to see an interactive map of places I have been to
+    - AAU, I want to see an interactive map of places I have been to.
-    - AAU, I want to be able to rate my locations
+    - AAU, I want to be able to rate my locations .
-    - AAU, I want to see my locations based on the rattings
+    - AAU, I want to see my locations based on the ratings.